How to plan a trip to Flores Island in the Azores

 When is the best time to visit Flores island?

-July and August for the weather and the local cultural events.
+July and August for the best weather and the local cultural events.

 There is no seismic activity registered.
 (Source)